HewlettPackard/hpe-notebooks/CONTRIBUTING.md

 This is maintained by the [HPEDEV Team](https://hpedev.io)

-We accept contribution from the HPE DEV Community.
+We accept contributions from the HPE DEV Community.
 Feel free to fork this repo and submit a pull request to contribute.

 Follow the proposed structure: